-By Martin James.
-Last Updated 10th February 2021.
+By Joanne Jeffries.
+Last Updated 17th August 2021.
+Welcome to our guide on the symptoms of a whiplash injury.
 Road traffic accidents commonly cause whiplash, and if you have been involved in an accident of this nature, it can have a lasting impact on your health and well being.
-Naturally, you may question how long do whiplash injuries last, what symptoms of whiplash injury, and most importantly, could you claim for a whiplash injury if someone else is to blame.
+You may be wondering “how long do whiplash injuries last?” and “what are the symptoms of whiplash injury?”.
+If that is the case, then this guide could help.

-Are you unsure whether you have whiplash, or are you aware that you suffered a whiplash injury and wonder how long symptoms of a whiplash injury should last?
-Are you considering making a personal injury claim for the whiplash symptoms you suffered as a result of an incident that was caused by someone else?
+Are you unsure whether you have whiplash, or are you aware that you suffered a whiplash injury or another injury to the cervical spine and wonder how long symptoms of a whiplash injury should last?
+Are you considering making a personal injury claim for the whiplash symptoms you suffered as a result of an incident such as a road traffic accident with a motor vehicle that was caused by someone else?

-This guide provides advice and information on whiplash symptoms, how to make a personal injury claim for compensation, the level of compensation you could be awarded, and seeking legal representation from a No Win No Fee solicitor at Accident Claims UK.
+This guide provides advice and information on whiplash symptoms, what does whiplash feel like and how to make a personal injury claim for compensation.
+We also cover the level of compensation you could be awarded, and seeking legal representation from a No Win No Fee solicitor at Accident Claims UK.

 If you have any questions, we’d be glad to answer them if you’d like to call us on 0800 073 8801.